deepu1067/hype-vs-reality-movie-revenue-prediction/readme.md

 -   `Comment_1_Clean_Sentiment.csv`: Cleaned sentiment data from the first set of comments.
 -   `Comment_2_Clean_Sentiment.csv`: Cleaned sentiment data from the second set of comments.
 -   `Comment_3_Clean_Sentiment.csv`: Cleaned sentiment data from the second set of comments.
--   `final_merged.csv`: Final cleaned and merged dataset.
+-   `sentiments_movies.csv`: Final cleaned and merged dataset.

 ## 📈 Results